-Vector Search engines must be able to search through a vast number of vectors at speed.
+Vector databases must be able to search through a vast number of vectors at speed.
 This is a huge technical challenge that is only becoming more difficult over time as the vector dimensions and dataset sizes increase.

 Like many others, our current prevailing solution is to use Approximate Nearest Neighbor (ANN) algorithms to power Weaviate.
 But the key question is - which ones to use?
 There are many different ANN algorithms, each with different advantages and limitations.

 When we talk about a vast number of objects, today we often see use cases with hundreds of millions of vectors, but it won't take long until billions, or even trillions, will be a pretty standard use case.

 To get vector databases to that kind of scale, we need to constantly evolve and look for more efficient solutions.
 A big part of this search is to explore ANN algorithms that would let us go beyond the available RAM (which is a bit of a bottleneck) without sacrificing the performance and the UX.

 What to expect

 In this series of blog posts, we will take you on a journey with us as we research and implement new ANN algorithms in our quest to reach the 1T goal.

 In this article, we will cover the need for disk-based solutions, explore Vamana (how it works and contrast it against HNSW), and present the result of Vamana implementation.